Human Health

 Kiruba Krishnaswamy

-Krishnaswamy is an Assistant Professor of Sustainable Food Systems Engineering at the University of Missouri, Columbia.
+Krishnaswamy is an Associate Professor of Sustainable Food Systems Engineering at the University of Missouri, Columbia.
 She has a joint appointment in the Department of Chemical and Biomedical Engineering and the Division of Food, Nutrition, and Exercise Sciences.
 Her research program Food Engineering and Sustainable Technologies integrates convergence sciences with engineering principles to address the interconnected challenges of food and nutrition security.
 She uses a circular food systems approach to support the UN Sustainable Development Goals (SDGs).
 Krishnaswamy obtained her B.Tech. in Food Process Engineering from Tamil Nadu Agricultural University, India.
-She obtained the Canadian Commonwealth Scholarship for her graduate…
+She obtained the Canadian Commonwealth Scholarship for…

 Bill Folk